raffraffraff/oci-k3s/README.md

 ```

 ## Deploy something using GitOps!
-After I bootstrapped FluxCD in my cluster, it automatically pushed a bunch of changes back into my Github project, https://github.com/raffraffraff/fluxcd-example.
-This basically consists of a flux-system directory:
+After I bootstrapped FluxCD in my cluster, it automatically pushed a bunch of changes back into my 'fluxcd-example' Github repo.
+This basically consisted of a `flux-system` directory:

 ```
 flux-system/